-Ipoh, the paradise of food.
+Ipoh, in fact the paradise of food.
 From the glorious chicken bean sprout to the soft and seamless tau fu fa.
 Ipoh is gifted with the water from limestone surrounding the city.
 Being spoilt with choices, how do the locals choose?
-For the upcoming reviews, we will discover the locals’ choices for breakfast around Ipoh.
-To us, the perfect breakfast is a bowl or a plate of noodles.
-All kinds of noodles.
-We normally save the rice meals for the night and opt for noodles in the morning.
-To start off the breakfast series, allow me to introduce Xin Quan Fang,

-Famous for their Curry Noodles, is almost impossible to get a spot during the weekends and waiting time can take up to 2 hours.
+Famous for their Curry Noodles, it is almost impossible to get a spot during the weekends and waiting time can take up to 2 hours.
 What’s the hype about it?
 Located opposite the police station, you can smell the strong and pungent curry a mile away.
 We scrambled to find a spot with lady luck by our side.
-Do not wave your hands to get their attention, it will only leave you being ignored or even a scolding.
-Wait patiently and play with your gadgets or even have a cup or two of coffee.
-The shop is known for their infamous service.
+However, do not wave your hands to get their attention, it will only leave you being ignored or even a scolding.
+So, just wait patiently and play with your gadgets or even have a cup or two of coffee.
+It is because, the shop is known for their infamous service.
 The menu is simple, a normal bowl if noodle (small), extra noodles (big) and the ‘liew” the side dishes which must not be missed.

 When it is your turn, the boss will then come personally to your table.
 For us, it took around 15 minutes.
 After that, he will go to his station to prepare the noodles.
 He will take his own sweet time and prepare the dishes with love even if the queue is pouring in.

 The real deal